OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

 For simple deployments, Beanstalk accepts a standard ZIP file, or in the case of Java a JAR or WAR file.
 These files work well with Octopus as they can all be stored in the built-in feed and easily consumed in deployment steps.

-However, in some cases Beanstalk expects to receive nested archives, and .NET Core deployments are one example where nested archives are required.
+However, in some cases, Beanstalk expects to receive nested archives, and .NET Core deployments are one example where nested archives are required.

 In the case of .NET Core, the deployable artifact is a ZIP file containing a JSON manifest file and a second nested ZIP file containing the application code.
 You can see these files in the screenshot below.
 The file `aws-windows-deployment-manifest.json` is the Beanstalk manifest file, and the file `site.zip` contains the .NET Core code.